bayswater industrial area regeneration

 Download the University Handbook

-Students will learn specific knowledge of the Bayswater Industrial Area – it’s history, environmental context, current economic function and current challenges and opportunities.
+Over the course of 12 weeks, students were exposed to a place-led process of urban regeneration, learning specific knowledge of the Bayswater Industrial Area – it’s history, environmental context, current economic function and current challenges and opportunities.

 How does this studio match PlaceAgency Objectives?